Anonymoesje/Divoom-Timebox/README.md

-# Divoom-Timebox
+# Divoom-Timebox (Warning: Currently in Alpha-state)

-# Warning: Currently in Alpha-state
+This is a [Home Assistant](https://hass.io) custom component for the Timebox-Evo.

-This is a [Home Assistant](https://hass.io) custom component for the Timebox-Evo Currently, the only way to interact with the Timebox-Evo is a Javascript library ([node-divoom-timebox-evo](https://github.com/RomRider/node-divoom-timebox-evo)).
+Currently, the only way to interact with the Timebox-Evo is a Javascript library ([node-divoom-timebox-evo](https://github.com/RomRider/node-divoom-timebox-evo)).
-I am planning on implementing it in this Repository, in the future.
+I am working on implementing it in this Repository.
+This Repository is still in an alpha-state, as i add new features.

 # Installation